Elliptic Curve Cryptography (ECC) Algorithm Explained

 ECC encryption algorithms like ECIES and EECC allow for semantic security.

-Is ECC the best for you?
+Is ECC Best for you?

 Elliptic curve cryptography is used in various organizations today, such as Facebook, Cloudflare, etc. So, is it ideal for you?

 As per the current scenario, RSA is the most widely used cryptosystem.
-It is used by over 90% of SSL certificates, while ECC is used by 4%.
+It is used by over 90% of SSL certificates, while ECC is used by 8%.
 Now, by statistics, it may seem like it is not for you.
 But, trust us, the adoption of ECC is on the rise.

 If you have a website that requires powerful security and is complex, ECC could be the perfect match for you.
 However, note that the use of ECC requires implementation, and it needs to be handled carefully.